Polygamy - To Mothers of Orphans Only

 "Test orphans until they reach marriageable age; then if you find they have sound judgement, hand over their property to them.
 Do not consume it hastily before they come of age.
 If the guardian is well off, he should abstain from the orphan's property, and if he is poor he should use only what is fair.
 When you give them their property, call witnesses in, but Allah takes full account of everything you do."
 (4:6)

 And the Qur'an continues to address the orphans care and protection.
 It is striking just how much Allah emphasises on the protection of such children.

-Polygamy involves marriage to a man who is not single, therefore it is an exception only in the interest of taking care of orphans (marrying their mothers).
-Also, marriage is encouraged in the Qur'an and marrying once in the 'normal manner (single women)' fulfils this.
+Polygamy involves marriage to a man who is not single, therefore it is an exception only in the interest of taking care of orphans (marrying their mothers) - an exception, not a norm.
+Also, marriage is encouraged in the Qur'an and marrying once in the 'normal manner' (once) fulfils this.
 Yet, what is in 4:3, is stated in exceptional terms: in terms of orphaned children's care (their mothers).